-4 Motions for a meeting that require written notice to be given to the Proper Officer
+9. Motions for a meeting that require written notice to be given to the Proper Officer

-- a.
-A motion shall relate to the responsibilities of the meeting for which it is tabled and in any event shall relate to the performance of the council's statutory functions, powers and obligations or an issue which specifically affects the council's area or its residents. - b.
-In accordance with standing order 3(b) (ii), no motion may be moved at a meeting unless it is included in the agenda and the mover has given written notice of its wording to the Council's Proper Officer at least 7 clear days before the meeting.
-Clear days do not include the day of the notice or the day of the meeting. - c.
-The Proper Officer may, before including a motion on the agenda received in accordance with standing order 4(b), correct obvious grammatical or typographical errors in the wording of the motion. - d.
-If the Proper Officer considers the wording of a motion received in accordance with standing order 4(b) is not clear in meaning, the motion shall be rejected until the mover of the motion resubmits it, so that it can be understood, in writing, to the Proper Officer in clear and certain language at least 5 clear days before the meeting. - e.
-If the wording or subject of a proposed motion is considered unlawful or improper, the Proper Officer shall consult with the chairman of the forthcoming meeting or, as the case may be, the councillors who have convened the meeting, to consider whether the motion shall be included in the agenda or rejected.
+- a A motion shall relate to the responsibilities of the meeting for which it is tabled and in any event shall relate to the performance of the Council's statutory functions, powers and obligations or an issue which specifically affects the Council's area or its residents. - b In accordance with Standing Order 15 (b) (ii), no motion may be moved at a meeting unless it is included on the agenda and the mover has given written notice of its wording to the Council's Proper Officer at least seven clear days before the meeting.
+Clear days do not include the day of the notice or the day of the meeting. - The Proper Officer may, before including a motion on the agenda received in accordance with Standing Order 9(b), correct obvious grammatical or typographical errors in the wording of the motion. - d If the Proper Officer considers the wording of a motion received in accordance with Standing Order 9(b) is not clear in meaning, the motion shall be rejected until the mover of the motion resubmits it, so that it can be understood, in writing, to the Proper Officer in clear and certain language at least five clear days before the meeting. - e If the wording or subject of a proposed motion is considered unlawful or improper, the Proper Officer shall consult with the Chairman of the forthcoming meeting or, as the case may be, the councillors who have convened the meeting, to consider whether the motion shall be included in the agenda or rejected.

-- f.
-Having consulted the Chairman or councillors pursuant to standing order 4(e) above, the decision of the Proper Officer as to whether or not to include the motion on the agenda shall be final. - g.
-Notice of every motion received in accordance with the Council's standing orders shall be inserted in the summons for the meeting, unless the member giving a notice of motion, has stated in writing that he intends to move at some later meeting or that he withdraws it. - h.
-Every notice of resolution or recommendation shall be recorded in the monthly minutes which shall be open to inspection by all councillors. - i.
-If the subject matter of a resolution comes within the province of a committee of the council, it shall, upon being moved and seconded, stand referred without discussion to such committee or to such other committee as the council may determine for report; provided that the chairman, if he considers it to be a matter of urgency, may allow it to be dealt with at the meeting at which it was moved. - j.
-Motions rejected shall be recorded in the minutes, with an explanation by the Proper Officer for their rejection.
+- f Having consulted the Chairman or councillors pursuant to Standing Order 9(e) above, the decision of the Proper Officer as to whether or not to include the motion on the agenda shall be final. - Motice of every motion received in accordance with the Council's Standing Orders shall be inserted in the summons for the meeting, unless the member giving a notice of motion, has stated in writing that he intends to move at some later meeting or that he withdraws it. - h Every notice of resolution or recommendation shall be recorded in the monthly minutes which shall be open to inspection by all Councillors. - i If the subject matter of a resolution comes within the province of a committee of the Council, it shall, upon being moved and seconded, stand referred without discussion to such committee or to such other committee as the Council may determine for report; provided that the Chairman, if he considers it to be a matter of urgency, may allow it to be dealt with at the meeting at which it was moved. - j Motions rejected shall be recorded in the minutes, with an explanation by the Proper Officer for their rejection.

-5 Motions at a meeting that do not require written notice
+10. Motions at a meeting that do not require written notice